-Oversight of funds transferred directly from the Government of India (GOI) to the State implementing agencies: GOI directly transferred 1,308.84 crore to State implementing agencies during the year, which was an increase of 203.64 crore (18 per cent) over the previous year.
-As the funds were not routed through the Government accounts, the direct transfer of funds from GOI to the State implementing agencies runs the risk of oversight of maintenance of accounts and utilisation of funds by these agencies.
+Oversight of funds transferred directly from Government of India to the State implementing agencies: GOI directly transferred ₹2,009.71 crore to State implementing agencies during the year, and it increased by ₹ 700.87 crore (54 per cent) over the previous year.
+As the funds were not routed through the Government accounts, the direct transfer of funds from the GOI to the State implementing agencies runs the risk of oversight of maintenance of accounts and utilisation of funds by these agencies.
 In the absence of uniform accounting practices followed by all these agencies, proper documentation was not in place and timely reporting about the status of expenditure by these implementing agencies was not being done.

-Chapter 2
+Chapter II

-Financial Management and Budgetary control:
+Financial management and budgetary control:

-Slow progress in implementation of various social and developmental programmes in the State left overall savings of 9,759.56 crore, even after offsetting of excess over the budget allocations of 222.47 crore.
+Slow progress in implementation of various social and developmental programmes in the State left overall savings of ₹ 9,450.85 crore even after offsetting of excess of ₹ 263.45 crore.
 The excess expenditure requires regularisation under Article 205 of the Constitution of India.
 There were instances of inadequate provision of funds and unnecessary or excessive re-appropriations.
 Rush of expenditure at the end of the financial year was another chronic feature noticed in the State.
 In many cases, the anticipated savings were either not surrendered or surrendered on the last two days of the year, leaving no scope for utilising these funds for other developmental purposes.
 Budgetary controls should be strictly observed to avoid such deficiencies in financial management.
-Last minute fund releases and issuance of re-appropriation/surrender orders should be avoided.
+Last minute fund releases and issuance of re-appropriation/ surrender orders should be avoided.

-Chapter 3
+Chapter III